 - 1 tablespoon cilantro

 - Preheat oven to 400 degrees.
 Slice spaghetti squash in half lengthwise and place cut-side up in the oven.
 Bake for 40 minutes or until squash is tender when you pierce with a fork.
+(Click here for more tips on cooking spaghetti squash)

 - Meanwhile, combine lentils and 1 cup of water in a small pan.
 Cook over high heat until just starting to boil, reduce to a simmer and cook (uncovered) for 30 minutes or until lentils are tender.
 Drain and set aside.